matuzalemmuller/TwitchSpammer/README.md

 python3 tannerbot.py TannerBot xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx oauth:yyyyyyyyyyyyyyyyyyyyyyyyyyyyyy channel_name
 ```

-A container version of the app is also available in the [registry](https://gitlab.com/matuzalemmuller/tannerbot/container_registry).
+A container version of the app is also available in [DockerHub](https://hub.docker.com/r/matuzalemmuller/tannerbot).
 To run the container, you must run the following code:

 ```
 docker run --env USERNAME=username \